yingw787/slogo_team12/DESIGN.md

 ###API Example code

 ###Design Considerations

+Backend

-* How do we store all of the functions?
-Should each command have its own class (subclass of Function), or should each command just be an instance of the Function class?
-Should we store all of them in some kind of data structure?
+* Should each command have its own class extending from a Function superclass, or should each command just be an instance of the Function class?
+Is there a better method?
+How does the eventual choice impact the flexibility of the Function class?
+* Should we store all of these functions in some kind of data structure?
 If so, which data structure?
-	I'm leaning towards each command being a subclass that extends Function super class.
-We could keep them all in one package to try and keep things organized.
-And for user-created functions, maybe those could just be instances of some UserFunction subclass that also extends Function.
-(Unless we figure out a way to create a method that creates subclasses....)
-* How will we get the commands to actually operate on the turtle in the front-end?
-	I think that all of the operations performed in the run() method of each Function/Command object should be turtle-specific functions.
-Maybe there should be an additional class containing all of the turtle operations (like the nitty-gritty aspects of getting the turtle to move to a specifc place), and the run() function in each command would exclusively call those turtle-moving and -styling operations.
-* Where do we do error-checking for the console input?
-	Maybe in the parser.
+What kind of design pattern would maximize the flexibility and extensibility of this program?
+* How can/would users add in their own functions into the SLogo program?
+Should they be granted that power in the first place?
+How would allowing this into the API impact the design of the parser?
+* What if there are additional commands the backend needs to send to the frontend?
+How can we send additional commands without stretching the API?
+* How would the command classes be organized within the larger project?
+Would this impact its accessibility by other classes, and if so, how?
+* What kind of error checking will be built in to the backend?
+How will this error checking interface with the frontend?
+What class/where does this error checking happen?

+Frontend

+* How should the frontend send the SLogo information to the backend?
+Should it send it as one giant chunk of text, or should it send it line by line?
+Should it have some method of recognizing the code itself so that it can intelligently split up commands to feed to the backend?
+What impact would these different solutions have on runtime and memory?
+* Should the frontend send additional information about itself to the backend?
+For example, if the frontend turtle environment was a tiled grid vs. a pixeled canvas, or if there are additional buttons in a toolbar?
+* What kind of features can users extend on the frontend?
+What kind of features/Are there features should the user not be able to modify or extend?
+How will this impact the flexibility of the frontend classes?
+How will any additional functionality be integrated with the backend?
+Should it all be stored in one class, or broken up into "frontend" and "backend" classes?
+* What kind of additional functionality can be integrated into the frontend without editing classes?
+For example, colorizing the program text in the frontend using a CSS stylesheet upon function recognition?
+What about writing in different languages using a resource file?
+* How can the user add in or modify parts of the environment to suit their style?
+How can the user upload different turtle .png files for example?
+What about obstacle courses (or files describing obstacle courses?
+Should the underlying functionality be expected to be extensible to prepare for this eventuality?

 ###Team Responsibilities